 Tip #2: Look beyond the locals – In order to reach a broad audience, regional charities and not for profits need to look beyond the local community for support.
 One potential prospect group to tap into is former locals and those with a family connection to the region.
 Just because someone moves away, doesn’t mean that they don’t retain their ties to a community.
 Children especially grow up and move away, but still feel connected to the place they were raised.

-Another group to consider is regular holiday makers and second home owners.
+Another group to consider is regular holiday-makers and second homeowners.
 Their decision to keep visiting the same location over a number of years shows a strong connection to the area and to the community.
-Tours, event and campaigns scheduled during holiday-season is an great way to enlist the support of visitors to your area.
+Tours, event and campaigns scheduled during holiday-season is a great way to enlist the support of visitors to your area.